Snaiel/ML-Fireballs/README.md

 ## Directories

+`detection_pipeline`: performing detections on a folder containing a sequence of images.

+`fireball_detection`: tiling and performing detections on standalone full-sized images.

-`object_detection` contains code for training and testing a YOLO object detection model for fireballs in tiles.
+`object_detection`: training and testing a YOLO object detection model for fireballs in tiles.

-`fireball_detection` contains code for tiling and performing detections on full-sized images.

-`point_pickings` contains code for automating the point pickings process.
+`point_pickings`: automating the point pickings process.

 <br>

 ## Usage

-Everything is designed to work (hopefully) from the project directory.
+Everything is designed to work (hopefully) from the root project directory (`ML-Fireballs/`).
 If a particular script/file is meant to be run directly, you run it as a module.
 For example, to run

 ```
 point_pickings/misc/scikit_blobs.py